Your Rights When an Insurer Claims You Caused the Accident

 • Data gathered from vehicle recording devices

 Accident reconstructionists, engineers, and other forensic experts can provide expert opinions and analyses that help prove fault and liability.
-They use the facts of the case to reconstruct how the accident occurred to identify the factors that contributed to the cause of the accident and which parties are responsible for those factors.
+They use the facts of the case to reconstruct how the accident occurred to identify the factors that contributed to the accident and which parties are responsible for those factors.

 Our legal team also helps you avoid actions that could hurt your claim, such as providing a written or recorded statement for an insurance company.
 We ensure that you are not taken by surprise or manipulated into admitting something that is not true.
-Even apologizing or saying you are sorry an accident occurred could be seen as admitting fault.
+Even apologizing or saying you are sorry that an accident occurred could be seen as admitting fault.

 We also help you by ensuring that all damages are included in your claim and that the correct value is assigned.
 Even if you are partially to blame for the cause of the accident, you could still receive some compensation for your claim.
 However, the insurance company may undervalue damages to further reduce the amount it must pay you for your insurance claim.